-A little while ago, I discovered a GREAT book on weaving T-shirt rug, wall tapestries, and other types of cloth rugs.
+A little while ago, I discovered a GREAT book on weaving T-shirt rag rug, wall tapestries, and other types of cloth rugs.
 The author’s passion is totally contagious, and I just have to make not only another rag rug but also a DIY loom!

 The whole process of building a simple rag rug loom and weaving a t-shirt rug was so much fun!
 I will share with you a couple of ways to build your own adjustable loom and some short cuts I learned on how to weave this colorful boho style T-shirt rag rug!

-To make a T-shirt rug, first we need to make some t-shirt yarn or any fabric yarn.
-Here’s a detailed tutorial on how to make t-shirt yarn and weave a round rug.
+To make a T-shirt rag rug, first we need to make some t-shirt yarn or any fabric yarn.
+Here’s our first tutorial on how to make t-shirt yarn and weave a round rug.